tejasdeshmukh25/learn-/README.md

 # learnplusplus
-I have created my first webpage, in that i used concept of Media Queries to make the webpage responsive.
+This is my first responsive webpage.
+In this, I used concept of Media Queries to make the webpage responsive.